-The following is a general summary, at the time of filing, of the principal Canadian federal income tax considerations generally applicable to you as an investor in the Fund offered under this prospectus.
-This summary assumes you are an individual (other than a trust) who, for purposes of the Tax Act, is a resident of Canada, deals at arm's length and is not affiliated with the Fund, holds units as capital property, and has not entered into a "derivative forward agreement" (as defined in the Tax Act) with respect to units of the Fund.
+The following is a general summary, at the time of filing, of the principal Canadian federal income tax considerations generally applicable to you as an investor in a Fund offered under this prospectus.
+This summary assumes you are an individual (other than a trust) who, for purposes of the Income Tax Act (Canada) (the "Tax Act"), is a resident of Canada, deals at arm's length and is not affiliated with the Funds, holds units as capital property, and has not entered into a "derivative forward agreement" (as defined in the Tax Act) with respect to units of the Fund.

-This summary is based on the current provisions of the Tax Act and the regulations thereunder, an understanding of the current published administrative and assessing practices of the CRA and all specific proposals to amend the Tax Act and regulations thereunder publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof (such proposals referred to hereafter as the "Tax Proposals").
+This summary is based on the current provisions of the Tax Act and the regulations thereunder, an understanding of the current published administrative and assessing practices of the Canada Revenue Agency (the "CRA") and all specific proposals to amend the Tax Act and regulations thereunder publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof (such proposals referred to hereafter as the "Tax Proposals").
 This summary does not otherwise take into account or anticipate any changes in law, whether by legislative, governmental or judicial action, nor does it take into account other federal or any provincial, territorial or foreign income tax legislation or considerations.
 There can be no assurance that the Tax Proposals will be enacted in the form publicly announced or at all.

-This summary assumes that none of the issuers of securities held by the Fund will be a foreign affiliate of the Fund or any unitholder, or a non-resident trust that is not an "exempt foreign trust" as defined in section 94 of the Tax Act.
-This summary also assumes that the Fund (i) will not be a "SIFT trust" for the purposes of the Tax Act, (ii) will not be a "financial institution" for purposes of the Tax Act, (iii) will not be required to include any amounts in income pursuant to section 94.1 or section 94.2 of the Tax Act, and (iv) will not enter into any arrangement where the result is a "dividend rental arrangement" for the purposes of the Tax Act.
+This summary assumes that none of the issuers of securities held by a particular Fund will be a foreign affiliate of the Fund or any unitholder, or a non-resident trust that is not an "exempt foreign trust" as defined in section 94 of the Tax Act, and that none of the securities held by a particular Fund will be a "tax shelter investment" within the meaning of section 143.2 of the Tax Act.
+This summary also assumes that a particular Fund (i) will not be a "SIFT trust" for the purposes of the Tax Act, (ii) will not be a "financial institution" for purposes of the Tax Act, (iii) will not be required to include any amounts in income pursuant to section 94.1 or section 94.2 of the Tax Act, and (iv) will not enter into any arrangement where the result is a "dividend rental arrangement" for the purposes of the Tax Act.